Pago Pago International Airport: Facilities

 The American Samoan government is looking into legal means to overcome current US cabotage rules that forbid foreign carriers from entering and serving the Pago Pago – Honolulu or Pago Pago – Los Angeles routes.

 There are regular buses that run between the airport and downtown.

+The airspace above Pago Pago airport is controlled by the Christchurch, New Zealand Flight Information Region.